-As knowledge of sport psychology and sport science explodes we are at great risk of getting away from the fundamentals.
-In other words it is becoming harder and harder for athletes to stick to the basics.
-The great coaches can have it both ways.
+Comment: As knowledge of sport psychology and sport science explodes we are at great risk of getting away from the fundamentals.
+In other words, it is becoming harder and harder for athletes to stick to the basics.
+Great coaches can have it both ways.
 Their sport psychology knowledge can grow without letting this overcomplicate their coaching.
 Do you know what your fundamentals are?

 Sport Psychology Quotes By Coaches

-John Wooden is considered by many as the first real mental coach in sport.
+Comment: John Wooden is considered by many as the first real mental coach in sports.
 He was either the first or one of the first to really take the mental side of performance seriously.
-In this sport psychology quote he highlights the importance of never ending learning.
+In this sport psychology quote, he highlights the importance of never-ending learning.

-This quote is more or less about the concept of flow.
-Flow is basically trying to find the sweet-spot between too easy and too hard.
-As coaches or psychologists we’re trying to help those we work with to not only find this middle ground.
-But we also want them to have the skills to thrive once they find it.
+Comment: This quote is more or less about the concept of flow.
+Flow is basically trying to find the sweet spot between too easy and too hard.
+As coaches or psychologists, we’re trying to help those we work with not only find this middle ground.
+But we also want them to have the skills to thrive once they find them.

-Perfectionism is a common mental block in sport and performance.
-You can have some of the motivational qualities of it without the ugly side with a simple reframe.
+Comment: Perfectionism is a common mental block in sports.
+You can have some of its motivational qualities of it without the ugly side with a simple reframe.
 Instead of striving to be perfect aim to just be better.
-And do this through the right quantity of high quality preparation.
-This quote is similar to a bunch that are related to ‘great being the enemy of good’.
+And do this through the right quantity of high-quality preparation.

 “If you hear a voice within you say ‘you cannot paint,’ then by all means paint, and that voice will be silenced.”

-You might be starting to sense a theme from some of these great quotes now.
+Comment: You might be starting to sense a theme from some of these great quotes now.
 Doing and thinking are not the same.
-Focus more on the doing and less on the thinking.
-Would you rather be the best thinker of doer in your sport or performance area?
+Focus more on doing and less on thinking.
+Would you rather be the best thinker or the doer in your sport or performance area?